Chealion/peddown/README.md

 Thanks to @yyctransport for reporting the incidents, and [@RrrichardZach](https://twitter.com/RrrichardZach/status/690322441403367424) for the push to create the bot.

-## Future Plans

-Currently investigating the new Open Data Portal from the City of Calgary.

 ## Caveats

 Since the bot is dependant on the @yyctransport team at the [Traffic Management Centre](http://calgary.ca/Transportation/Roads/Pages/Traffic/Traffic-management/Traffic-management.aspx)